Sophia of Prussia: Consequences of the War of Thirty Days

 After the Thirty Days' War, a powerful anti-monarchical movement developed in Greece and Sophia herself was not immune to criticism.
 Always eager to punish his sister for her disobedience, Emperor William II of Germany openly supported the Ottoman Empire during the conflict and agreed to offer his mediation after being begged by his sister, his mother and his grandmother.
 He demanded that Greece agree to humiliating conditions in exchange for his intervention and the population believed that he did so with the consent of his sister.

 However Sophia was not the only victim of popular condemnation.
-In fact, it was openly discussed in Athens that the Diadochos should be sent before a military court to punish him for the national defeat and depose George I as was previously done with his predecessor Otto I. Several weeks after the signing of the Peace Treaty between Greece and the Ottoman Empire, the situation became so tense that the sovereign was a subject of an assassination attempt when he traveled in an open carriage with his daughter, Princess Maria, but George I defended himself so bravely that he recovered at least some estimation from his subjects.
+In fact, it was openly discussed in Athens that the Crown Prince should be sent before a military court to punish him for the national defeat and depose George I as was previously done with his predecessor Otto I. Several weeks after the signing of the peace treaty between Greece and the Ottoman Empire, the situation became so tense that the sovereign was a subject of an assassination attempt when he traveled in an open carriage with his daughter, Princess Maria, but George I defended himself so bravely that he recovered at least some estimation from his subjects.

 In these difficult conditions, Constantine and Sophia choose to live some time abroad.
 In 1898, they were established in Kronberg, and then in Berlin.
-There the Diadochos resumed his military training with General Colmar von der Goltz and for a year, he received the command of a Prussian division.
-To mark their reconciliation, Emperor William II also appointed Sophia as Honorary Commander of the 3rd regiment of the Imperial Guard.
+There Constantine resumed his military training with General Colmar von der Goltz and for a year, he received the command of a Prussian division.
+To mark their reconciliation, Emperor William II also appointed Sophia as colonel-in-chief of the 3rd (Queen Elisabeth) Guards Grenadiers regiment of the Imperial Guard.

-The couple returned to Greece in 1899 and the government of Georgios Theotokis appointed Constantine as the head of the Hellenic Staff.
-This promotion, however, caused some controversy among the army, which still considered the Diadochos as the main person responsible for the defeat in 1897.
+The couple returned to Greece in 1899 and the government of Georgios Theotokis appointed Constantine as inspector-general of the army.
+This promotion, however, caused some controversy among the army, which still considered the Crown Prince as the main person responsible for the defeat in 1897.